 Parents or legal guardians of the victim and accused student will be notified of the investigative procedure.
-If the incident involves an injury or similar situation, appropriate medical attention should be provided and the parent/guardian should be notified immediately.
+Parents shall have the opportunity to attend interviews of the students if possible.
+If the incident involves an injury or similar situation, appropriate medical attention should be provided, and the parent/guardian should be notified immediately.